anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In response to a voucher-request, the Manufacturer Authorized Signing Authority (MASA) issues the voucher and provides it via the domain registrar to the pledge.
 {{I-D.ietf-anima-rfc8366bis}} specifies the format of the voucher artifacts, including the voucher-request artifact.

-For the certificate enrollment of devices, BRSKI relies on EST {{!RFC7030}} to request and distribute customer domain specific device certificates.
+For the certificate enrollment of devices, BRSKI relies on EST (Enrollment over Secure Transport, {{!RFC7030}}) to request and distribute customer domain specific device certificates.
 EST in turn relies for the authentication and authorization of the certification request on the credentials used by the underlying TLS between the EST client and the EST server.

 BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as client (referred to as initiator mode by this document).